 Heists released after the game launched tend to be harder than 'stock' ones despite having equal or lower official difficulty ratings, almost always due to absence of good cover.
 Additionally, all but two cannot be stealthed and one of those two can only be stealthed if you're lucky with random events.

 Following the tradition of Overkill 145+ in the original Payday, the Death Wish difficulty has been added, and contracts at this difficulty will start to appear for you when you reach level 90.
-Not only do the police hit harder, but there are special elite SWAT who spawn in mobs, specials begin appearing everywhere, all safes become drill-required titanium, and many cameras can no longer be broken.
+Not only do the police hit harder, but there are special elite SWAT who spawn in mobs, specials begin appearing everywhere, all safes become drill-required Titan safes, and many cameras can no longer be broken.
 That's saying nothing of the new "Skulldozer," an elite bulldozer wielding a machine gun.

 Double Unlock: To get new guns and weapon mods, you have to unlock them through leveling up or getting lucky with the Random Drop system and then purchase them with your money.
 Getting masks and mask materials are done through the same way.